Long Corsets

 In this collage, kindly donated by Frangard, multiple lacings and suspenders abound.
 One might believe that this tortuous device belonged to some aging virago, determined to achieve a certain silhouette.
 Indeed, the multiple suspenders could support multiple layers of stockings, and for sure some elderly women used to wear two pairs as standard.

-In reality this is a flight of the corsetiere's fancy, or perhaps corsetier's fancy for it has been said,
+In reality this is a flight of the corsetiere's fancy,

 that only a man could wish to imprison a woman thus.